Why I’ll be striking for International Women’s Day

 This is especially true for macroeconomic policies, as they tend to be developed around a ‘rational actor’ or ‘homo economics’, and don’t recognise that the work people can provide or the resources the planet can give are finite.
 Any genuine conversation about how national budgets are raised and spent and how policies are designed must consider the needs and aspirations of women and girls.
 Governments have systematically failed to prioritise financing for women’s human rights, with unfair tax systems hitting women and girls the hardest.

 2020 is a milestone year for women’s rights.
 Governments, UN representatives and activists are meeting throughout the year to review the current state of women’s rights across the world.
 This is why Womankind Worldwide has launched the #AllNotSome campaign.
-In this landmark year for women’s rights, we have the opportunity to hold governments to account and make the voices of women heard once and for all.
+We have the opportunity to hold governments to account and make the voices of women heard once and for all.

 Strikes and protests have been a powerful catalyst for change, making invisible voices heard.
-A century before I was born, the Match Girls’ Strike took place in London in 1888, when 14,000 women working for the Bryant & May company walked out over a pay cut.
-After 10 days of striking, the women negotiated better working conditions and built on their organising success, forming the Union of Women Matchmakers.
+A century before I was born, in 1888, the Match Girls’ Strike took place in London.
+Some 14,000 women working for the Bryant & May company walked out over a pay cut.
+After ten days, the women negotiated better working conditions and built on their organising success, forming the Union of Women Matchmakers.

-International Women’s Day (IWD), taking place yearly on the 8th March, is the day when women have risen up and protested, putting their lives at risk to demand equal pay, defend their human rights and fundamental freedoms.
+International Women’s Day (IWD), taking place annually on 8 March, is the day when women have risen up and protested, putting their lives at risk to demand equal pay, defend their human rights and fundamental freedoms.
 The protest demonstrates women’s collective power to demand our human rights.
-This year, women are claiming back IWD through the Global Women’s Strike - away from depoliticising “lean in” feminism that focuses on corporate advances to benefit individual working women and taking us back to one of the key feminist demands, to recognise, redistribute, remunerate and reduce unpaid and domestic care work.
+This year, women are claiming back IWD through the Women’s Global Strike – away from depoliticising, ‘lean in’ feminism that focuses on corporate advances to benefit individual working women, and taking us back to one of the key feminist demands, to recognise, redistribute, remunerate and reduce unpaid and domestic care work.

-Under the slogan “when women stop, the world stops”, women will be striking from all their work, making visible to all that women contribute to society and the economy.
-With this broader meaning of ‘strike’, including unpaid care and domestic work, the Global Women’s Strike is rejecting the narrow legal application of strikes by trade unions to very confined regulations in the UK and globally.
+Under the slogan “when women stop, the world stops”, women will be striking from all their work, making visible to all what women contribute to society and the economy.
+With this broader meaning of ‘strike’, including unpaid care and domestic work, the Women’s Global Strike is rejecting the narrow legal application of strikes by trade unions to very confined regulations in the UK and globally.

 It is time to value each and everyone of us.
 Not because of how much money our jobs pays us.
 Value all of us because we are all human, no matter our gender, race, abilities, our nationality or who we love.